Tōbu-Dōbutsu-Kōen Station: Platforms

-Adjacent stations

 History

 The station opened on 27 August 1899 as Sugito Station (杉戸駅).
 It was renamed on 16 March 1981 after the Tobu zoo and amusement park complex run by Tōbu, which is a ten-minute walk from the station.
 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Tōbu-dōbutsu-kōen Station becoming "TS-30".

 Passenger statistics

-In fiscal 2019, the station was used by an average of 31,354 passengers daily.
+In fiscal 2024, the station was used by an average of 14,349 passengers daily (boarding passengers only).